MauricioRobayo/API-Key-Proxy-Server/README.md

 ### 3. Include your API keys

 Include your API keys on the Heroku app.
 On the dashboard go to `Settings` and lookup for the `Config Vars` section.
-Copy and paste your API keys there using the same variable name you are using to retrieve it on each proxy service on the [proxies](./src/proxies) folder.
-For example, in the case of the [Open Weather Api proxy](./src/proxies/weather-proxy.js) that is included with the code, the variable name is `WEATHER_API_KEY`.
+Copy and paste your API keys there using the same variable name you are using to retrieve it on each proxy service on the [config.ts](./src/config.ts) file.
+For example, in the case of the [Open Weather Api proxy] that is included with the code, the variable name is `WEATHER_API_KEY`.

 ### 4. Set up your API proxies

-You can include all the API services you want using the [`config`](src/config.js) file which exports an object with the following options:
+You can include all the API services you want using the [`config.ts`](src/config.ts) file which exports an object with the following options:

 **allowedDomains**: An **array** of domains you want to allow to make calls to the proxy server.
 All the domains not listed here will be rejected with a `cors` error.